Andrew J. Peters: Personal life

 Peters married Martha Phillips in 1910 and they had six children.

 Peters' cousin-in-law, Helen Faithfull, had a young daughter named Starr Wyman, later Starr Faithfull, who attracted his attention in 1917.
 A student of the Rogers Hall School in Lowell, Massachusetts, she spent summers with the Peters.
-He began to sexually abuse her when she was eleven, dosing her with ether, reading to her from Havelock Ellis's books about sex, and taking her to hotels.
+He began to sexually abuse her when she was age 11, dosing her with ether, reading to her from Havelock Ellis's books about sex, and taking her to hotels.
 She drowned under mysterious circumstances off Long Island in 1931.
 When her diaries were found, the story came out, and her stepfather produced evidence that Peters paid him and Helen to keep quiet.
 Through a family friend and attorney, Peters denied "improper relations" with her.
 He is reported to have had a nervous breakdown as a result of the scandal.
 This story became part of the material used by John O'Hara in his novel BUtterfield 8.
 Peters is a key character in Dennis Lehane's novel The Given Day.

 Peters died of pneumonia in Boston on June 26, 1938.